jcaracciolo/clickerQuest/webapp/src/main/webapp/index.html.md

 Parameter | Description
 --------- | -----------
-resourceType | The resourceType codeName to be sold amount | The amount of resources desired to be sold
+resource_type | The resourceType codeName to be sold amount | The amount of resources desired to be sold